antonio-ramadas/home-lab/setup/README.md

 ssh -i ~/.ssh/<FILENAME> <USERNAME>@<IP>
 ```

-Instead of memorizing the IP, it is possible to use `raspberrypi.local`.
+Instead of memorizing the IP, it is possible to use `raspberrypi.local` (mDNS).
 This can be changed in `/etc/hostname`.

 We're not going to disable access with password as I want to have the flexibility to access from anywhere.
 The downsides are that I'll be more prone to attacks, and I'll have to enter a lengthy password.